-We may pass your information to our third party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to process donations and send you mailings).
+Third Party Service Providers working on our behalf: We may pass your information to our third-party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to process donations and send you mailings).
 However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
 Please be reassured that we will not release your information to third parties for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct marketing communications from us about the vital work we do for older people and our services, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.

 We will not contact you for marketing purposes by post, email, telephone or text message if you have indicated that you do not wish to be contacted.
 You can change your marketing preferences at any time by contacting us by email: email@example.com or telephone on 01202 708470.

 How you can access and update your information

 The accuracy of your information is important to us, therefore if you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: firstname.lastname@example.org, telephone on 01202 708470, or write to us at: 56 Longfleet Road, Poole BH15 2JD.